alco/elixir-datefmt/README.md

 ## Status

-This project is open for takeover.
-If you wish to become a maintainer, please contact me.
+This fork is no longer maintained.
+Check out [bitwalker's fork](https://github.com/bitwalker/elixir-datefmt) for the latest updates.

----
+## Overview

 As of today (Aug 23, 2013) formatting is implemented, with support for two different formatting syntaxes.
 See moduledocs for `DateFmt.Default` and `DateFmt.Strftime`.
 Parsing is not implemented yet.